Munafri Arifuddin: Elections

 In the election itself, Munafri secured 264,245 votes, while 300,795 voted for the empty ballot.
 While Munafri brought the case to the Constitutional Court, the court denied his case and reiterated the electoral commission's ruling, forcing a repeat election to be held in 2020 and an appointee to act as mayor.
 Munafri's loss marked the first ever victory for the none of the above option in elections for Indonesian regional leaders.

 In his second run in 2020, Arifuddin again faced Pomanto alongside two other tickets and lost, winning 34.7% of votes to Pomanto's 41.3%.

+Arifuddin successfully ran for a seat in the South Sulawesi Regional House of Representatives in the 2024 election, winning 29,802 votes.

 Continued politics

 He became the chairman of Golkar's Makassar branch in March 2021.
 In November 2021, he was appointed honorary consul of Croatia in Makassar.